Nanase Nishino

-Nanase Nishino (西野 七瀬, Nishino Nanase) is a Japanese actress, model, television host, and former first generation member of Japanese idol girl group Nogizaka46.
+Nanase Nishino (西野 七瀬, Nishino Nanase) is a Japanese actress, television host and former first generation member of Japanese idol girl group Nogizaka46.
 Her lead roles in TV and film have included Asahi Tōjima in Asahinagu and Ai Amano in Denei Shojo: Video Girl Ai 2018.
 She co-hosts the Fuji TV variety show Lion no Goo Touch.

 Biography

 Nishino was born on May 25, 1994, in Hirano-ku, Osaka, Osaka Prefecture.
 She has one older brother, model and actor Taisei Nishino.

 Career

 In 2011 Nishino auditioned for Nogizaka46 and was selected as one of the 36 first generation members.
 She was chosen as one of the members performing on their debut single "Guruguru Curtain", released on February 22, 2012.
 On November 8, 2012, Nishino made her model debut walking the runway at GirlsAward 2012 Autumn/Winter with Nogizaka46 bandmate Mai Shiraishi.